We have three options depending on the location of the file share(s) that should be scanned.

 AD user for the Data Compliance Server to access file shares

-In order to access file shares, the Data Compliance Server needs a unique AD user that has R/W permissions to all the data that should be analysed by the Server.
+In order to access file shares, the Data Compliance Server needs a unique AD user that has R/W permissions to all the data that the Server should analyze.

 The password for the AD user should be static (not changed while we run our tool)